nidty719/html-pdf/README.md

 - `POST /` - Single endpoint that handles both JSON payload and file upload
   - For JSON payload: Send body with `html` and optional `options`
   - For file upload: Send multipart/form-data with `htmlFile` and optional `options`
+  - For PDF to Images: Include `conversionType: "pdfToImages"` in your request

 ### Converting HTML to PDF